 In a business setting, compliance includes the process of making sure the company and employees follow laws, regulations, standards, and ethical practices that apply to your specific organization and industry.
 Therefore, HR teams are responsible for making sure employees are treated fairly and legally, as well as keeping the business away from legal danger.

 What Forms do Employees Need for Remote Work?

-- Form I-9: This form is used to verify the identity and employment authorization of individuals hired for employment in the US.
-For businesses operating in remote-only capacities following the COVID-19 pandemic, the physical verification process deadline for I-9 forms was extended.
-The deadline continues to be extended and the new expiration date is now Nov.
-19, 2020.
-Circumstances are subject to change, and this deadline may be deferred once again depending on decisions made by U.S. Immigration and Customs Enforcement (ICE).
-Regardless, businesses should now be using the new Form I-9, which is set to expire Oct.
+This form is used to verify the identity and employment authorization of individuals hired for employment in the US.
+For businesses operating in remote-only capacities following the COVID-19 pandemic, the physical verification process deadline for I-9 forms was extended last year.
+Businesses should now be using the new Form I-9, which is set to expire Oct.
 31, 2022; the previous version is no longer valid.

-Employers should consider each of these forms, notices, and any other employer-specific onboarding documents that may arise.
+Employers should consider each of these forms, how to distribute them, and any other employer-specific onboarding documents that may arise.
 Learn more about streamlining the compliance process and keeping track of employee forms with BerniePortal.

 Over the past year, many millions of Americans have quit their jobs during the Great...

 While you might feel that an employee’s financial wellness is personal, studies have...